Our Views on Yogi Bhajan

 For us, this has reinforced the importance of relying on our own connection to Spirit, the timeless and universal teachings within Kundalini Yoga, and—most importantly—our personal experiences of what truly works.
 Since these revelations emerged, we have shifted our focus to supporting people in healing and connecting to their inner selves.
 Whether through teaching Kundalini Yoga, Shakti Dance, healing practices, astrology, or therapy, our mission has evolved to reflect these priorities.

 We want to be clear: we do not minimize or deny the abuses that have been publicly documented.
-The same man who created a revolutionary yogic system, Kundalini Yoga, was also capable of profound misuse of the power that the system grants its practitioners.
-We have long been critical of the taste of “bhajanism” that comes through some beliefs present at multiple levels, altogether making bystanders and scholars perceive or understand the ecosystem of Yogi Bhajan as having a “cultish” flavour.
+The same man who created a revolutionary yogic system, Kundalini Yoga, was also capable of profoundly misusing the power that this system grants its practitioners.
+We have long been critical of the “Bhajanism” that emerges in certain semi-conscious beliefs embedded at multiple levels.
+This goes beyond simply being “different” or “weird,” as some bystanders and scholars have described the ecosystem surrounding Yogi Bhajan, often noting its “cultish” undertones.

 We refuse to look away or remain silent.
 This journey has led us into another level of shadow work, self-healing, and discernment.
 Through our classes, workshops, and trainings, we continue to aim to empower others while acknowledging a fundamental truth: power magnifies both the light and the shadows within the subconscious.
 And for those in positions of empowering others, this awareness is not optional—it is essential.